vvalliyur/Snake-C/README.md

-The main files are Snake.c, Snake.asm, and
+The main files are Snake.c and Snake.asm